Is Your Advisor Generating “Alpha”?

 Finally, perhaps the most important role the advisor can play is that of the “financial coach” who keeps you on the road to success.
 Much as a personal trainer who encourages good nutrition and exercise so you can have the health you want; a good financial advisor will keep you on the financial road that will help you achieve your goals.

 On your own, suppose you could secure a 3% return after taxes and fees.
 An advisor who could find that extra 3% for you would turn $10M into almost $18M in ten years compared with the $13.5M you would achieve on your own.
-Work with an advisor to find more returns, stick with it for a few decades and the additional returns compound.
+Work with an advisor to find more returns, stick with it for a few decades, and the additional returns compound.
 You and your advisor will multiply your initial investment many times over, your goals will arrive faster than you think, and you’ll have room for more.

 [i] Donald G. Bennyhoff and Francis M. Kinniry, Vanguard Advisor’s Alpha®, Vanguard Research, 2018 also Capital Sigma: The Return on Advice, Envestnet, 2016